Evian, Munich and their cons

 sign�s dans la nuit du 29 au 30 septembre 1938 par Arthur Neville Chamberlain, �douard Daladier, Benito Mussolini et Adolf Hitler.
 Allemagne, 1938.

-Postcard representing the signing of the Munich agreements on the night of September 29 to 30, 1938 by Arthur Neville Chamberlain, Douard Daladier, Benito Mussolini and Adolf Hitler.
+Postcard from the Munich Agreement signed on the night of 29 to 30 September 1938 by Arthur Neville Chamberlain, Douard Daladier, Benito Mussolini and Adolf Hitler.
 Germany, 1938.

 Un membre de l'Union �tudiante am�ricaine proteste contre l'agression de la Tch�coslovaquie par Adolf Hitler.
 New York, Etats-Unis, 23 septembre 1938.

-A member of the Tudiante am ricaine Union protests against the aggression of Hitler against Russia.
+A member of the Union, Tudiante am ricaine, protests against the aggression of the Soviet Union by Adolf Hitler.
 New York, United States, September 23, 1938.